-Though many wines are fine with being served at room temperature, some wines are best at a cooler temperature.
-If you’ve got a wine rack of bottles and want to start serving them at the proper temperature, you’ll probably want to look into buying a wine refrigerator at some point.
+Though many red wines are fine being served at room temperature, some wines – particularly whites and light reds – are best at a cooler temperature.
+If you’ve got a wine rack for your bottles and want to start serving them at the proper temperature, you’ll probably want to look into buying a wine refrigerator for your home bar setup at some point.

 In this guide, we’ll dive into the questions you’ll be asking yourself prior to investing in a wine refrigerator, and we’ll give our recommendations based on our own personal experience with wine fridges.

 With a wine refrigerator, your wine is stored in ideal conditions and is ready to consume whenever you want.
 The convenience of a wine cooler is not having to put wine in the refrigerator in advance and monitor its temp to make sure it doesn’t get too cold.
 And the peace of mind of a wine fridge is that your wine won’t spoil due to poor conditions.